Italy's Monti says talks constructive, should stay until 2013

 The former European Commissioner met representatives of smaller parties on his first day of consultations to form a government replacing Silvio Berlusconi that will try to reverse a disastrous collapse of market confidence in Italy.

-He concludes the talks on Tuesday with meetings with leaders of the two largest parties of the center-right and the center-left, unions, and representatives of women and youth groups.
+He concludes the talks on Tuesday with meetings with leaders of the two largest parties of the centre-right and the centre-left, unions, and representatives of women and youth groups.

 Monti said he would be willing to have politicians in his government instead of just technocrats but that it would be up to the political parties to decide.